Red River Formation: Distribution

 The Red River Formation reaches a maximum thickness of 215 m in the center of the Williston Basin.
-At the along the Manitoba outcrop belt, it is 150 m thick and thins out northwards.
+It extends throughout the Manitoba outcrop belt, and can be correlated throughout the entire Williston Basin area.
+It is 150 m thick and thins out to less than 50m (164 ft) northwards.

 Relationship to other units

 The Red River Formation is slightly unconformably overlain by the Stony Mountain Formation and sharply overlays the Winnipeg Formation in Manitoba, the Deadwood Formation in western Saskatchewan and the Canadian Shield in northern Manitoba.

 The lower Red River Formation is equivalent to the Yeoman Formation, while the Fort Garry Member correlates with the Herald Formation.